 I had thought this day would never happen.
-My fingers can barely pick at the jumble of letters I must try to arrange into thoughts and words.
+My fingers feel frozen as I pick at the jumble of letters I must try to arrange into thoughts and words.

 Today is Nick’s birthday.

 Late afternoon on Tues, September 14, after a few months of struggle, Nick lost the battle.
 He left peacefully holding our hands, but – oh it’s going to be so hard.
 We all were there.
-Our hospital gowns were sodden.
 I kept calling his name.
 I so miss him already.

-Nick was born in Athens Greece.
+Nick was from Athens Greece though born on the island of Kefalonia.
 He started out in the merchant marine in his late teens and then moved to Canada.
 After much hardship of working as a janitor, he went to cooking school.
 The rest is history.
 His restaurant became a great gathering place for many years and everyone loved his cuisine from kebabs to pizza, He had a Celtic soul because he loved the Emerald Isle and the misty highlands of Scotland.
 He made a mean Irish stew with soda bread and Bailey’ s cheesecake.
 Everyone loved his fabulous meals, his deadpan jokes and warmth- and oh the stories!

 I really thought he’d pull through this and we’d be together traveling for many more years.
 He was my life through good and bad and his humour kept us going.
 I bet a lot of people didn’t know he was a drummer and played in a band long ago which is why he enjoyed my brother Dean’s music.
 He loved my mom and dad and at every celebration his touch was in Mom’s kitchen (with her permission of course!)